cylc/cylc-doc/src/user-guide/running-suites.rst

 See also :cylc:conf:`[runtime][<namespace>][job]execution retry delays`.

-Tasks can be configured with a list of "retry delay" intervals, as ISO 8601 durations.
+Tasks can be configured with a list of "retry delay" intervals, as :term:`ISO8601 durations <ISO8601 duration>`.
 If the task job fails it will go into the *retrying* state and resubmit after the next configured delay interval.
 An example is shown in the suite listed below under :ref:`EventHandling`.

 If a task with configured retries is *killed* (by ``cylc kill`` it goes to the *held* state so that the operator can decide